7 tips for making an awesome game development portfolio

 However, games are a very visual and creative medium.
 Anyone who works on games can display their work.

 Traditional programmers might have very complex projects, but in the end, they might just spit out a few numbers – which is total genius to those who understand it, and gibberish to everyone else.
+There are various game programming courses that are available now which can teach the students to understand this gibberish and become a genius.

 Portfolios have pretty much become a requirement in Games Industry.